The 2024 Frontier League Hall of Fame Class

 Corey Morris

 Although limited to only one season due to playing rules at the time, former Ohio Valley Redcoats Outfielder Corey Morris, made the most of 1994.
 The season was only 68 games.
-He registered a .394 avg, with 19 home runs, 63 RBI, 67 runs scored, 22 doubles, 47 walks, and a 1.252 OPS.
+He registered a .394 average, with 19 home runs, 63 RBI, 67 runs scored, 22 doubles, 47 walks, and a 1.252 OPS.
 He led the Frontier League in home runs, RBI, runs, doubles, and walks, and was 2nd in average.
-He was named the 1994 league Most Valuable Player, and still possesses the second highest OPS in league history.
+He was named the 1994 Frontier League Most Valuable Player and still possesses the second-highest OPS in league history.

 Joe Pass